 All writings are due when specified by the instructor or by the assignment description on D2L.
 Anything turned in later is considered late.
-Late Film Journal assignments will have their grades lowered by half; assignments more than two weeks late will not be accepted.
+Late reading responses will have their grades lowered by half; reading responses more than one week late will not be accepted.
+Late unit papers will have their grades lowered by 10% for each day they are late.
+Papers submitted more than two weeks late, in the absence of prior arrangement with the instructor, will not be accepted.
+(Please keep in mind that, as stated above, all three major unit assignments must be submitted in order to pass the class.)
 No late work will be accepted after the Sunday at the beginning of finals week.
-The final exam must be completed per the instructor-specified time and/or venue in order to pass the class.

-Thus, if you have an emergency, please contact me in advance to arrange for another due date.
+Thus, if you have an emergency, please contact me in advance to make arrangements for another due date.
 If you contact me after the due date has passed, such arrangements will not be possible.
 If you need to miss class for an extended period, contact the Office of the Dean of Students; they will send letters to all your instructors so that you may make up work.